 - Nominee, Sir Arthur C Clark Awards for Education and Outreach, 2018

-Biography (for external talks/outreach events):
+Biography (for external talks/events):

-Dr Jackie Bell is a Senior Teaching Fellow for Equality, Diversity, Outreach and Public Engagement at Imperial College London and Honorary Fellow of the University of Liverpool’s Mathematics Department.
+Dr Jackie Bell is an award-winning Senior Teaching Fellow for Equality, Diversity, Outreach and Public Engagement at Imperial College London and Honorary Fellow of the University of Liverpool’s Mathematics Department.
 Having always had a passion for science and a curiosity for the unknown, Jackie became the first in her family to go to University, graduating with a BSc in mathematics (2010).
 Awarded a John Lennon Memorial Scholarship in 2010, Jackie was able to continue her studies in mathematical sciences (MSc, 2011) before progressing to a PhD in theoretical particle physics, graduating in 2016.

 Jackie has three research publications in Physics Review D, and has over 11 years’ experience working with children, young people and under-served communities in various capacities.
 Regularly invited to present at events across the UK, Jackie has managed a host of national space and physics education programmes in partnership with organisations such as the Science and Technology Facilities Council (STFC) and UK Space Agency, most recently contributing to the development of a new programme with STFC to engage more widely, reaching in to marginalised and underrepresented communities to build positive relationships and inspire young people and families with the physical sciences.